How to Make Gochugaru

 - Endless Applications!

-This awesome ingredient can add a peppery pop to practically any dish you can imagine!
+This incredible ingredient can add a peppery pop to practically any dish you can imagine!
 It is a common staple ingredient in Korean cooking, but that doesn’t mean the flavor ends there!
-Everything tastes better with some spice, and this gochugaru has just the flavor you have been looking for!
+Everything tastes better with some spice, and this has just the flavor you have been looking for!

 You can use this delicious spice instead of traditional chili powder in some dishes or add it to spice blends for even more depth and complexity.
 The only limits to this seasoning’s flavorful potential are up to your culinary imagination!